johnhanks1/jekyll_example/README.md

 3. Commit and push changes to repository
 4. Watch for build to automatically be triggered by Jenkins
 5. Once build is complete look at the S3 website to see the update

+### Clean Up
+We want to make sure to clear up these resources so that our aws account doesn't rack up charges.

+* Terminate Ec2 Host
+* Delete S3 Bucket
+* Delete User and Role
+* Delete CodeBuild Project